 thiet ke web chuan seo

-At Pillow, we compiled data on the average earnings of your standard apartment units with various types of bedrooms across the US.
-We used the results to determine each of the average earnings for apartments with four different floor plans: studio, 1 bedroom, 2 bedroom, and 3 bedroom.
-Based on our results, we found that a standard 1 bedroom apartment could make you an average of $4110 if you rented out your entire unit for 30 nights a year.
-In other words, you could earn around $137 per night for listing your apartment on Airbnb.
-The average nightly rate increases to $178 for a standard 2 bedroom and $304 for a 3 bedroom apartment.
-For a studio apartment, you’re looking to make around $118 per night.
+To figure out how much you can earn from Airbnb, we compiled data on the average earnings of standard apartment units of various floorplans across the US.
+From this data, we determined the earnings for the following apartment sizes: studio, 1-bedroom, 2-bedroom, and 3-bedroom.
+We found that a Standard 1-bedroom apartment could reasonably go for $137/night, which means if you rented out your apartment for 30 nights a year, you’d earn $4,110!
+The average nightly rate goes up to $178 for a Standard 2-bedroom and $304 for a Standard 3-bedroom apartment.
+For a studio, you’re looking to make around $118 per night.

 As you can see, these nightly premiums can really add up.
 For example, a 2-bedroom apartment with a monthly rent of $1,800 could likely charge a nightly rate of somewhere around $180 on Airbnb.
 If you were to rent out this apartment just 10 days each month when you’re scheduled to be out of town anyway, you could cover your rent.
 And for two weeks each month, you can pay rent and bring in an ancillary income of $600 to put towards groceries or to cover your monthly expenses!
 At these rates, it may be worthwhile to rent out your unit for even just a few days every couple of months to help with rent.
 Hosting a guest while you’re visiting family for Thanksgiving or traveling for work would still allow you to earn back part of your living expenses.